 What is driving global deforestation?

 The drivers are all part of a global economy built on the exploitation of natural resources: logging, mining, and land-grabbing for agricultural expansion.
 The last, alone, is responsible for a staggering 80 percent of tropical forest loss.
 From Brazil to Indonesia, big agribusiness is razing huge swathes of pristine forest to make room for lucrative animal pasture and cropland.
-And in doing so, slash-and-burn deforestation (the quickest way to clear forests) is setting our world ablaze triggering an ecological chain reaction of increased emissions, rising temperatures, and devastating forest fires, like those still raging in the Amazon.
+And in doing so, slash-and-burn deforestation (the quickest way to clear forests) is setting our world ablaze triggering an ecological chain reaction of increased emissions, rising temperatures, and devastating forest fires, like those seen in the Amazon.

-How we work to protect forests
+How the Rainforest Alliance works to protect forests

 Here are our main approaches to conserving tropical forests around the world:

-Protecting forests through sustainable agriculture
+Protecting forests through regenerative agriculture

 Community forestry as a conservation strategy